WordPress/gutenberg/docs/designers-developers/developers/themes/theme-support.md

 ### Block Gradient Presets

-Different blocks have the possibility of selecting from a list of predined of gradients.
+Different blocks have the possibility of selecting from a list of predefined gradients.
 The block editor provides a default gradient presets, but a theme can overwrite them and provide its own:

 ```php
 add_theme_support(